emirik0l/Golemancy/README.md

 * Craft soulstones and use them to capture the souls of vanilla mobs.
 * Craft clay effigies and use them to spawn mobs from soulstones.
 * Use a soul mirror and a soul grafter to view the genes of soulstones and breed them together.
+* Breed soulstones together to mutate them into completely new species with unique drops and abilities.

 No tutorial exists yet, so REI or a similar plugin is recommended.